sia-steve/Slate/source/index.html.md

 :merkleroot
 ```

-deletes a sector, meaning that the manager will be unable to upload that sector and be unable to provide a storage proof on that sector.
+Deletes a sector, meaning that the manager will be unable to upload that sector and be unable to provide a storage proof on that sector.
 This endpoint is for removing the data entirely, and will remove instances of the sector appearing at all heights.
 The primary purpose is to comply with legal requests to remove data.

-`:merkleroot`
+**merkleroot**
-// Merkleroot of the sector to delete.
+Merkleroot of the sector to delete.

 ### Path Parameters (with comments)